 In this book, the word "I" refers to Peter.
-Also, the word "you" is always plural and refers to the believers who may read this letter.
-(See: Exclusive and Inclusive "We" and Forms of You)
+Also, the word "you" is always plural and refers to Peter's audience.
+(See: Exclusive and Inclusive 'We' and Forms of You)

 What are the major issues in the text of the Book of 2 Peter?